zhangxiang-planet/orbital_coverage/README.md

 With this, the tool will consider only those observations with a minimum frequency below 18 MHz.

-### Ethan's Assessment of Tau Boo b's Orbital Phase Coverage Using LOFAR
+### Ethan's Assessment of Tau Boo b's Orbital Phase Coverage with LOFAR

 **NOTE**: The tool's compatibility with LOFAR data is currently limited.
 As of now, it's optimized specifically for Tau Boo.
 Before analyzing LOFAR data with this tool, please reach out to the developers for guidance.